 Considering that you would spend around 10 days in Turkey visiting all the touristic cities, ideally in my opinion carrying around 1500 US dollars must be sufficient.

-This is excluding the flight tickets and visa fees.
+This excludes the flight tickets and visa fees.

 This cost would include your stay at hotels, travelling expenses, food, shopping and tours across various commercial sites and tourist spots.